 You can see that even in my life my family was completely different every time I had to make the decision to go back to work.
 I am going to touch on this but ultimately I want you to know that it is always your choice if you want to go back to work.
 Only you know how much money you need and how much sacrifice you want to make.

 This is the biggest question.
 If you choose not to go back to work and you and baby starve then it’s really not the best decision.
 If you don’t have one already, create a budget.
 Your first step should be to make sure you won’t be hemorrhaging money if you choose not to go back.
 I have watched and listened to Dave Ramsey for forever and I love him because he keeps it simple.
 He has so many free tools on his site.
 He also has a YouTube channel, podcast, and radio show.
 It’s a wonderful resource to have to keep you focused and prioritize the things that matter so you don’t feel overwhelmed.

 What would you be willing to cut if your budget is slightly over?
 Eating out is generally a bigger chunk of your budget when you start to work because you are exhausted from the balance of work and baby and the last thing you want to think about is making dinner for the next 30-60 minutes.
 You spend more on gas when you work outside the home, not to mention day care or babysitters if you are not on opposite schedules with your darling support partner.

 Figure out your situation and your schedule.
 You may have to get creative.
-Just because everyone around you puts their kids in day care doesn’t mean it’s right for you.
+Just because everyone around you puts their kids in daycare doesn’t mean it’s right for you.
 Remember this can absolutely be a temporary situation.
-No one says you have to wait tables the rest of your life, when your baby gets to school aged your life will be completely different.
+No one says you have to wait tables for the rest of your life, when your baby gets to school-aged your life will be completely different.
 If you choose something that isn’t for you, you can always change it up.
 You don’t owe anyone anything except for you and your family.
 You owe them the best life you can give.

 Daycare, Babysitter, Nanny?